nv-legate/legate.core/BUILD.md

 Legate requires a build of MPI that supports `MPI_THREAD_MULTIPLE`.

-### Networking libraries (e.g. Infiniband, RoCE, UCX; optional)
+### Infiniband/RoCE networking libraries (optional)

-Only necessary if you wish to run on multiple nodes.
+Only necessary if you wish to run on multiple nodes, using the corresponding networking hardware.

 Not available on conda; typically available through MOFED or the system-level package manager.

+### UCX >= 1.14 (`--ucx` flag; optional)

+Only necessary if you wish to run on multiple nodes, using the UCX Realm networking backend.

-If using UCX, a build of UCX configured with `--enable-mt` is required.
+A build of UCX configured with `--enable-mt` is required.

+The build of UCX available on conda might not include support for the particular networking hardware on your machine (or may not be optimally tuned for such).
+In that case you may want to use an environment file generated with `--no-ucx`, get UCX from another source (e.g. MOFED, or the system-level package manager, or compiled manually from source), and pass the location of your installation to `install.py` (if necessary) using `--with-ucx`.

 ## Alternative sources for dependencies